 Instructions

-- Line three 9 inch round cake pans with parchment paper and set them aside.
+- Line three 9-inch round cake pans with parchment paper and set them aside.
 Preheat oven to 350 Degrees.

-- In a large bowl, cream together the butter, oil, and sugar.
-In a separate bowl, whisk together the flour, salt, and baking powder.
-Add the dry ingredients to the wet ingredients one cup at a time.
-Next, add the eggs one at a time along with the egg yolks.
+- Next, add the eggs one at a time on medium speed, along with the egg yolks.
 Scrape the sides as needed.
 Finally, blend in the pudding and vanilla extract.
 Once well mixed, stop mixing.

 - Remove from oven and allow to cool.
-Finally, remove from pan and place on a top cooling rack.
+Finally, remove from the pan and place on a top cooling rack.
 Let the cakes cool completely for several hours or overnight.

-- To make the frosting: In a large bowl, sift together the powder sugar and cocoa powder together to remove clumps.
+- To make the frosting: Sift the powder sugar and cocoa powder together in a large bowl to remove clumps.

-- In a large no-stick pot, melt 4 tbsp. butter, add the brown sugar, salt, and 1/2 c. half and half over medium-high heat until you begin to see the mixture bubble along sides and boil slightly.
-Continue to stir as the sauce will thicken.
+- Continue to stir as the sauce thickens.
 Do this for about 5-7 minutes.
 Reduce heat to low and continue to simmer for another 5-7 minutes while stirring constantly.
 The sauce will thicken and begin to take on the form of caramel.
 Once thick, turn to a glass or metal mixing bowl.
-Stir in the last 4 tbsp. of butter and the last 1/2 cup of half and half.
-Finally, add the chocolate and stir until chocolate dissolves and add vanilla extract.
-Allow cooling at room temperature slightly, about 15 minutes.

 - Assemble the cake: Use a serrated knife to make the cakes even (if necessary).
 Place one of the cakes on a serving platter.
 Spread a slightly thin layer of frosting on top.
 Layer with another cake and spread another slightly thin layer of chocolate frosting.
-Finally, top with the last layer and spread a thin layer on top and along the sides.
-Place in the refrigerator for about 20 minutes.
-Remove and spread the remaining frosting on top and around the cake.
-Spread as desired!

 Notes